Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Implementation

-Despite the heterogeneity across networks, the method performs well in all simulations: Figure A1 shows the simulation results.
-Each Panel presents a different metric as we vary $T$ for each simulated network.
-Panel A shows that for each network, the proportion of zero entries in $W_{0}$ correctly estimated as zeros is above $90$\% even when $T=5$.
+Figure A1 shows the simulation results as evaluated using the six metrics described above.
+Panel A shows that for each network, the proportion of zero entries in $W_{0}$ correctly estimated as zeros is above $95$\% even when $T=5$.
 The proportion approaches $100$\% as $T$ grows.
-Conversely, Panel B\ shows the proportion of non-zeros entries estimated as non-zeros is also high for small $T$.
-It is above $70$\% from $T=5$ for the Erdos-Renyi network, being at least $85$\% across networks for $T=25$, and increasing as $T$ grows.
-As discussed above, the Adaptive Elastic Net estimator is better in recovering true zero entries because it is a well-known feature that shrinkage estimators tend to shrink small parameters to zero.
+Conversely, Panel B shows the proportion of strong non-zero entries estimated as non-zeros (defined as larger than 0.3) is also high for a small $T$.
+It is above $70$\% from $T=5$ for the Erd\"{o}s-Renyi network, being at least $85$\% across networks for $T=25$, and increasing as $T$ grows.
+As discussed above, the Adaptive Elastic Net estimator may only recover strong edges well, and not necessarily the weaker ones, due to the well-known issue with shrinkage estimators that they tend to shrink small parameters to zero.
+We return to this issue below.

-Panels C and D show that for each simulated network, the mean absolute deviation between estimated and true networks for $\hat{W}$ and $\hat{\Pi}$ falls quickly with $T$ and is close zero for large sample sizes.
-Finally, Panels E and F show that biases in the endogenous and exogenous social effects parameters, $\hat{\rho}$ and $\hat{ \gamma}$, also fall quickly in $T$.
-The fact that biases are not zero is as expected for small $T$, being analogous to well-known results for autoregressive time series models. \footnote{\textcolor{black}{The bias in spatial auto-regressive models with small number of observations \emph{even when the network is observed} is similarly documented by \citet{MizruchiNeuman2008}, \citet{Farberetal2009}, \citet{Smith2009}, \citet{NeumanMizruchi2010}, and \citet{Wangetal2014}.}}
+Panels C and D show that for each simulated network, the mean absolute deviation between estimated and true networks for $\hat{W}$ and $\hat{\Pi}$ falls quickly with $T$ and is close to zero for large sample sizes.
+Finally, Panels E and F show that biases in the endogenous and exogenous social effects parameters, $\hat{\rho}$ and $\hat{ \gamma}$, also fall in $T$ (we do not report the bias in $\hat{\beta}$ since it is close to zero for all $T$).
+The fact that biases are not zero is as expected for a small $T$, being analogous to well-known results for autoregressive time series models. \footnote{\textcolor{black}{The bias in spatial auto-regressive models with a small number of observations \emph{even when the network is observed} is similarly documented by \citet{Smith2009}, \citet{NeumanMizruchi2010}, \citet{Wangetal2014}, and others.}}